spences10/scottspence.com/posts/2023/02/06/how-to-implement-redirects-for-changed-post-routes-in-sveltekit/index.md

 The filing structure needed to take in the year, month, day and the slug of the URL, so I had a dynamic route for each of those.

-This is effectively a wildcard route, but it's taking anyting that has a `/something/something/something/slug/` format.
+This is effectively a wildcard route, but it's taking anything that has a `/something/something/something/slug/` format.

-So, If I enter the follwing URLs they both redirect to the slug at the end.
+So, If I enter the following URLs they both redirect to the slug at the end.

 Examples: